-- MRCC is one of my smallest positions as I have not been purchasing additional shares, but is now showing signs of being ‘oversold’, driving a current dividend yield of 10.6%.
+- MRCC is my smallest positions as I have not been purchasing additional shares.

 - In June 2018, MRCC held its annual meeting and shareholders approved the company becoming subject to a minimum asset coverage ratio of 150%, permitting the company to double its leverage.

 - MRCC’s portfolio remains primarily of first-lien loans, representing around 86% of the portfolio as of March 31, 2018, which is generally favorable when considering higher use of leverage.

 You can read the full article at the following link: